 Installing and configuring LXD on OpenNebula¶

-This guide provides a walkthrough of the basics of the OpenNebula cloud orchestration system on LXD.
-First we use the simple MiniONE tool to build a single-node cloud environment inside a single physical or virtual machine for users looking to try out OpenNebula, then we show a typical working session with the GUI and the CLI, and finally we provide the links to build a distributed production environment.
+This guide provides a walkthrough of the basics of the OpenNebula cloud management platform on LXD.
+First, we will use the simple MiniONE tool to build a single-node cloud environment inside a single physical or virtual machine for users looking to try out OpenNebula.
+Then, we will show a typical working session with the Sunstone GUI and the CLI.
+Finally, we will provide the links to build a distributed production environment.

 Automated Deployment with MiniONE¶

-MiniONE is a tool that sets up a physical host or a virtual machine as a single-node cloud to quickly deploy a simple but fully functional test scenario.
+MiniONE is an evaluation tool that sets up a physical host or a virtual machine as a single-node OpenNebula cloud to quickly deploy a simple but fully functional testing environment.

-MiniONE for LXD evaluation requires a dedicated virtual machine or physical host with a fresh default installation of Ubuntu 18.04 or 18.10, min.
-2 GiB RAM and 20 GiB free space on disk, and privileged user access (root).
-For example MiniONE allows to easily build a LXD/OpenNebula environment on an Amazon VM.
-The minimal recommended size is perhaps t2.medium.
-Just give it at least 25GB disk space and allow access to the 9869 TCP where the WebUI is running.
+MiniONE for LXD requires a dedicated virtual machine or physical host with a fresh default installation of Ubuntu 18.04+, with at least 2 GiB RAM and 20 GiB free space on disk, and privileged user access (root).
+For example, MiniONE can be used to easily build an OpenNebula cloud based on LXD on an Amazon Virtual Machine.
+The minimum recommended size is t2.medium.
+Just allocate at least 25GB disk space and remember to allow access to the 9869 TCP port, where the WebUI will be running.

-Run the MiniONE script on the dedicated system
+Run the MiniONE script on the dedicated system, like this:

 Try the GUI¶

-Once the MiniONE is done, you will get an overview how to connect to the web interface similar to following:
+Once MiniONE is running, you will get an overview with instructions on how to connect to the web interface:

-After MiniONE finishes, the first thing we are going to do is to log in as oneadmin to take a look at the Admin View of Sunstone, which has more options than the other Sunstone views for a regular users.
-Take a look at all the already bootstrapped resources in the cloud.
+The first thing we are going to do now is to log in as oneadmin to take a look at the Admin View in Sunstone, which has more options than the other Sunstone views for regular users.
+Take a look at all the already bootstrapped resources in the cloud:

-With the oneadmin role you can customize what your cloud users can do and see.
+With the oneadmin role you can customize what your OpenNebula cloud users can do and see.

 Try the CLI¶

-OpenNebula runs as the oneadmin user, and the main administrator should run commands as that user, therefore the first thing you need to do is to switch to oneadmin:
+OpenNebula runs as the oneadmin user on the Linux system, so the main cloud administrator should run commands as that user too, therefore the first thing you need to do is to switch to oneadmin:

 su - oneadmin